laminas/laminas-http/doc/book/zend.http.client.advanced.md

 $client->setMethod('GET');
 ```

-For more information about the `Zend\Http\Cookies` class, see this section
+For more information about the `Laminas\Http\Cookies` class, see this section
-&lt;zend.http.client.cookies&gt;.
+&lt;laminas.http.client.cookies&gt;.

 ## Setting Custom Request Headers

 Setting custom headers is performed by first fetching the header container from the client's
-`Zend\Http\Request` object.
+`Laminas\Http\Request` object.
 This method is quite diverse and can be used in several ways, as the
 following example shows:

 **Setting A Single Custom Request Header**